Family

 A recent study conducted by The Ohio State University Center for the Study of Student Life (CSSL) showed that employers rated "highly-involved students," or students who were deeply involved in multiple co-curricular activities, as 3 times more hireable than their uninvolved peers.
 "Moderately-involved students," or students who were involved but to a lesser degree, were rated by employers as 2 times more hireable than their uninvolved peers.

 Though employers viewed over 100 resumes with similar work histories, skill sets and GPAs, they consistently rated moderately and highly-involved students as more hireable!
 Overall, students who choose to engage deeply with co-curricular activities not only have better skill development and career readiness, but are also deemed more hireable by employers.
-The full study on Student Involvement, Leadership and Graduation Outcomes is available online.
+The full study on Student Involvement, Leadership and Graduation Outcomes is available online (PDF).